-The Alternative 3 (Option C) Corridor and study buffer cross multiple wildlife habitats.
+The Alternative 3 (Option C) Corridor and study bufferand Alternative I-25 Crossing Corridor cross multiple wildlife habitats.
 Additional information can be found in Appendix A, Addendum A to the Natural and Cultural Resources Assessment.

 8.c Natural Hazard Mitigation Plan